kearnz/autoimpute/docs/source/user_guide/getting_started.rst

    # make predictions on a new dataset using pooled parameters
    predictions = simple_lm.predict(X_test)

-   # Control both the regression used and the MultipleImputer itself
+   # Control both the regression used and the MiceImputer itself
    multiple_imputer_arguments = dict(
        n=3,
        strategy={"salary": "pmm", "gender": "bayesian binary logistic", "age": "norm"},